VE Day 75 - At Home

 VE Day activities

-Staying safe inside (or in your own garden), why not set the scene by making bunting, or even dressing up 1940s style?
+Staying safe inside (or in your own garden), you can set the scene by making bunting, or even dressing up 1940s style?
 Here are some ideas - two vintage hairdressing demonstrations to create some exquisite Victory rolls for hair that is straight (external link) and for hair that is naturally textured (external link).

 Or you could even try out some wartime recipes (external link), that are healthy and can also get you through challenging times?
 Get your family involved or connect with friends virtually - and make historical connections.